Sam-Dragon/interview/spring-questions.md

 A. It is process of reciving request from front controller registered on class path & default response of [HttpMessageConverter - Jackson] json will provided [@Controller + @ResponseBody]

 5. What is @RequestMapping <br>
 A. It is responsible to mapping the incoming request and serve if matches.
+It is applicable at controller level [root context] or api lelvel [endpoint]
    Basically indicates a resource.
 Ex. @RequestMapping("/hello") --> http://context:port/resource[hello]